This week I’m sharing some thoughts on one of my all-time favorite books along with a watercolor illustration of the unicorn.

-This is by no means a literary analysis, and this book is so much more dense, meaningful and poetic than I’m aspiring to describe here.
+This is by no means a literary analysis, and this book is so much more dense, meaningful and poetic than I’m aspiring to capture here.
 But to me, the unicorn will always represent nature & myth, the two things my heart belongs to.
 And that’s why I think that this book equals a basic handbook for our inner activist.

 1. Magic & beauty are the underlying, eternal driving forces of nature.

 They are valuable and worth fighting for.
 They are not childish concepts, that need to be overcome in order to “be an adult”.
 If you visit a beautiful place in nature you might know its value by scientific standards: An intact ecosystem, the habitat of a rare species, the importance of trees in binding CO2 and producing oxygen for you to breathe and so on.
 But this knowledge is not what touches your heart, it is not what nourishes your mind and soul.
-You are not in communion with the facts and benefits of this place, but with the underlying creative force that brings and maintains all those wonderful things.
+You are not in communion with the facts and benefits of this place, but with the underlying creative force that brings forth and maintains all those wonderful things.
 Why?
 Because you are made of it, too.
 When you watch a sunset or see new life being born, when you enjoy birdsong or tune in with the flowers on a field, you recognise the imminent magic of the world.
 THIS is the unicorn, that is about to be lost forever.

 2. If you forget who you are, everything is lost